My OCD makes me believe that coming out was a lie

 These intrusions point towards fear – fear that came from growing up under the watchful eye of Catholicism and the rampant casual homophobia of the early 2000s – and not to subconscious truths.
 While I do identify as a lesbian now, I have avoided the fate of becoming a serial killer.

-When I was a child, I didn’t have the language of the Diagnosis and Statistical Manual of Mental Disorders (DSM) to explain to me that these were ‘intrusive thoughts’.
+When I was a child, I didn’t have the language of the Diagnosis and Statistical Manual of Mental Disorders (DSM) to explain to me that these were ‘intrusive thoughts’ (see the article ‘OCD and sex: When ‘pure O’ isn’t so pure’ for more on this).
 Intrusions look, feel, and behave like any other thought.
 It took empathy, good therapy and a diagnosis to realise these thoughts were not my own.

 Puberty arrived with all its thick, muddy changes and deep uncertainty.